-Photo ID and Parking
+Photo ID and Parking Photo ID

-Students get their ID cards in the Registration & Records Office, located in Jefferson Hall.
-ID cards are used by dining services, library services, the Testing Center, and must be shown when doing business with the college (e.g.,picking up transcripts, paying bills, etc.).
+Students get their ID cards in Jefferson Hall.
+ID cards are used by dining services, library services, the Testing Center, and must be shown when doing business with the college (e.g., picking up transcripts, paying bills, etc.).